 - To practice good hand hygiene when visiting the hospital

 - Children are not permitted into the ICU department unless under special circumstances

 We do hope you find this section of the website specifically dedicated to Infection Control helpful.

 The infection Control Team can provide additional information if you have any queries, they can be contacted via this website or by phone 01-2832222 (bleep 27).

-Please follow this link to read a recent article in the Irish Times “Health & Family” supplement, following Joanne Flanagan, Blackrock Clinic’s Infection Prevention and Control Nurse specialist, through her working week:
+Please follow this link to read a recent article in the Irish Times “Health & Family” supplement, following Joanne Flanagan, one of Blackrock Clinic’s Infection Prevention and Control Nurse specialists, through her working week: